Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Introduction

 \section{Introduction}

-The Cosmic Microwave Background (CMB) photons, which decoupled from the baryon-photon plasma approximately 400,000 years after the Big Bang, encode information about the primordial fluctuations that seeded the large-scale structure of the Universe.
-In the previous decade, the Planck experiment has successfully mapped the temperature anisotropies of the CMB with high precision, reaching sensitivity close to the cosmic variance limit over a wide range of multipoles \citep{Planck_2020_I,Planck_2020_V}.
-In the new era of precision cosmology, next-generation experiments such as the Simons Observatory (SO) \citep{SO_2020}, CMB-S4 \citep{cmbs4_2019}, and LiteBIRD \citep{Litebird_2019} are targeting the CMB polarization field with unprecedented sensitivity up to resolution of a few arcminute scale, for the first two experiments, and around 20 arcminutes for the latter.
+The cosmic-microwave-background (CMB) photons, which decoupled from the baryon-photon plasma approximately 400 000 years after the Big Bang, encode information about the primordial fluctuations that seeded the large-scale structure of the Universe.
+In the previous decade, the Planck experiment successfully mapped the temperature anisotropies of the CMB with high precision, reaching sensitivity close to the cosmic-variance limit over a wide range of multipoles \citep{Planck_2020_I,Planck_2020_V}.
+In the new era of precision cosmology, next-generation experiments such as the Simons Observatory (SO; \citealt{SO_2020}), CMB-S4 \citep{cmbs4_2019}, and LiteBIRD \citep{Litebird_2019} are targeting the CMB polarisation field with unprecedented sensitivity up to a resolution scale of a few arcminutes for the first two experiments and around 20 arcminutes for the latter.

-Inflationary models predict production of the primordial gravitational waves (GWs) in the early universe which imprint a large-scale divergence-free pattern, so called B-modes, in the CMB polarization field \citep{Starobinskii_1979, Guth_1982, Linde_1983, Fabbri_1983, Abbott_1984, Polnarev_1985, Kamionkowski_1997, Seljak_1997}.
-Detecting these tensor B-mode signal is one of the primary science goals of current and upcoming CMB experiments.
-Detection of such signal would provide indirect evidence for inflation.
-Because there is no detection so far, only upper limit on the amplitude of the primordial GWs can be constrained.
-Conventionally, this amplitude is expressed in terms of, so called, tensor-to-scalar ratio, $r$, which is defined as a ratio of the tensor (primordial GWs) and scalar perturbation power spectrum amplitudes for a characteristic pivot scale.
-Combined measurements from the BICEP/Keck array, Planck and WMAP experiments give the current upper bound (at $2\sigma$ level) on the tensor-to-scalar ratio as $r<0.036$ at 0.05 Mpc$^{-1}$ pivot scale \citep{BICEP_2021_XIII}.
+Inflationary models predict the production of the primordial gravitational waves (GWs) in the early Universe that imprint a large-scale divergence-free pattern --so-called B-modes-- in the CMB polarisation field \citep{Starobinskii_1979, Guth_1982, Linde_1983, Fabbri_1983, Abbott_1984, Polnarev_1985, Kamionkowski_1997, Seljak_1997}.
+Detecting these tensor B-mode signals is one of the primary science goals of current and upcoming CMB experiments.
+The detection of such signal would provide indirect evidence of inflation.
+Because no detection has been made far, only an upper limit on the amplitude of the primordial GWs can be constrained.
+Conventionally, this amplitude is expressed in terms of the so-called tensor-to-scalar ratio, $r$, which is defined as a ratio of the tensor (primordial GWs) and scalar perturbation power spectrum amplitudes for a characteristic pivot scale.
+Combined measurements from the BICEP/Keck array, Planck, and WMAP experiments give the current upper bound (at $2\sigma$ level) on the tensor-to-scalar ratio as $r<0.036$ at 0.05 Mpc$^{-1}$ pivot scale \citep{BICEP_2021_XIII}.